Laâyoune-Sakia El Hamra: Geography

 Laâyoune-Sakia El Hamra borders the region of Guelmim-Oued Noun to the north and Dakhla-Oued Ed-Dahab to the south.
 It shares its eastern border with Mauritania's Tiris Zemmour Region, and to its west is the Atlantic Ocean.
 The towns of Tarfaya, El Marsa and Boujdour are located on the Atlantic coast, and the Canary Islands are located offshore.
 The regional capital Laâyoune is located inland near El Marsa, and the region's second-largest town Smara is located near its geographic centre.
 The Moroccan Wall runs through the region and the area to its east is under the control of the Sahrawi Arab Democratic Republic.

 History

 Laâyoune-Sakia El Hamra was formed in September 2015 by attaching Es Semara Province, formerly part of Guelmim-Es Semara region, to the former region of Laâyoune-Boujdour-Sakia El Hamra.

+On 29 October 2023, the Polisario Front carried out an operation in the Es Semara Province of the region, dropping four explosive projectiles, killing one Moroccan civilian and injuring three.

 Government

 The first president of the regional council, Hamdi Ould Errachid, was elected on 14 September 2015.
 He is a member of the Istiqlal Party and previously headed the council of the former Laâyoune-Boujdour-Sakia El Hamra region.
-His uncle of the same name is the mayor of Laayoune.
+His uncle Moulay Hamdi Ould Errachid is the mayor of Laayoune.
 Yahdih Bouchab was appointed governor (wali) of the region on 13 October 2015.